thinkinglabs/thinkinglabs.github.io/_posts/2025-07-21-on-the-benefits-of-trunk-based-development.md

 More frequent commits mean smaller changesets.
 Smaller changesets bring **reduced risks**.

 If we build more frequently, we create more frequent release candidates.
-Thus allowing for more frequent deployments.
+Thus, allowing for more frequent deployments.
 Consequently, it **reduces time to market** and boosts IT delivery throughput.

 Because we deploy more frequently, we can run more experiments in production, allowing us to **uncover more unmet needs of our users**.
 Finding new ways to delight the user.
 Surely growing customer satisfaction exponentially.
 Creating an irrefutable competitive advantage.